ayahamza1/MENABITs/readme.md

 ## Formatting

-All treaty formatting has been standardized to ease readability and interpretation.
+All treaty formatting has been standardized (e.g., bulleting, headings, capitalization) to ease readability and interpretation.
 Some grammatical errors (e.g., subject-verb disagreement) remain from their original texts to preserve integrity.

 ---